Legal and Constitutional Studies (PGDip/MLitt) 2021 entry

 - Approaches to International Law: underlying philosophical issues arising from the nature and practice of international law.

-In the second semester, you will take the following compulsory module:
+In the second semester, you will take the following compulsory modules:

 - Comparative Studies in Legal and Constitutional Research: a forum for students to develop, present and write on a particular field or topic, drawing on methodological ideas from Semester 1 modules.

-- Special Topic in Legal and Constitutional Studies (2): provides students with the opportunity for detailed research and tuition within a specialised field of their choice.
+- Special Topic in Legal and Constitutional Studies: provides students with the opportunity for detailed research and tuition within a specialised field of their choice.
+Choices offered may include modules on Comparative Studies in Legal History or on Global Constitutionalism or an individually supervised directed reading topic.

 Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation of not more than 15,000 words must be submitted by a date specified in August.